ArtRage: Hardware bundles

 The ArtRage for Android app was released as part of a bundle deal with Samsung.
 It is free for the new Samsung Galaxy Note 4 and Samsung Galaxy Note Edge smartphones, distributed through the GALAXY Gifts store, and is available for purchase from the Galaxy App store for other Samsung devices.
 It was released for sale on the Google Play Store in February 2015.

-ArtRage Lite comes free with the Wacom Intuos Draw tablet.

-The older editions of ArtRage also come as bundled software with various devices.
+Older editions of ArtRage also come as bundled software with various devices.

-ArtRage 2 and ArtRage Studio Pro are still available bundled with several WACOM graphics tablets, as well as various other devices, such as ASUS EP121 tablets, Sony VAIO Laptops, and Adesso Cybertablets.
+ArtRage 2 and ArtRage Studio Pro are available bundled with several WACOM graphics tablets, as well as various other devices, such as ASUS EP121 tablets, Sony VAIO Laptops, and Adesso Cybertablets.
 The serial numbers in these cases are handled by the companies distributing the hardware.
 ArtRage is usually provided as a software download, although it can come pre-installed or on an accompanying CD.

 A version of ArtRage called "Ink Art" was included in Microsoft's Experience Pack for the Tablet PC in 2005 and on some older Wacom tablets.
 Ink Art contained a subset of features offered in the full ArtRage program.
 Promethean Planet, an educator community, distributes a free version of ArtRage for classroom use on Promethean's range of interactive whiteboards.